bgranzow/L-BFGS-B/README.md

 variables.
-Many wrappers (C/C++, Matlab, Python, Julia) to the [original L-BFGS-B Fortran implementation][1] exist, but a pure Matlab implementation of the algorithm (as far as I could tell) did up to this point exist.
+Many wrappers (C/C++, Matlab, Python, Julia) to the [original L-BFGS-B Fortran implementation][1] exist, but a pure Matlab implementation of the algorithm (as far as I could tell) did not exist up to this point.
 This is likely due to performance concerns.
 Nevertheless, this single file implementation (`LBFGS.m`) of the L-BFGS-B algorithm seeks to provide Matlab users a convenient way to